schyuler/Web-Scraper-for-Blogger-Blog/README.md

-# Web-Scraper-for-Paleric-Blog
+# Web-Scraper-for-Blogger-Blog
-This is a Python notebook for scraping the blog posts from the Paleric blog, extracting their content, and saving them into an HTML file that's ready to be converted to EPUB.
+This is a Python notebook for scraping the blog posts from a Blogger blog, extracting its content, and saving it into an HTML file that's ready to be converted to EPUB.
 This notebook uses Beautiful Soup and Requests libraries to fetch and parse the HTML content of blog posts.
+For this project, we will be scraping the Paleric blog.

 ## About the Paleric blog
 The Paleric blog, which can be found at https://paleric.blogspot.com/ is written by Father Eric Forbes, a priest who has spent his life and ministry in the Mariana Islands.
 His time in the Mariana Islands as a priest has given him unique insight into the culture of our islands, and it also helped him to become fluent in the Chamorro language.
 He writes about Chamorro culture and language on his blog, including stories written in the Chamorro language with English translations.
 As such, it has become a crucial educational resource on these topics, due to his experience, expertise, and the blog's accessibility.